 You can obtain parasite eggs from other humans very easily.
-Since most infections come from the anal-oral route think about this – someone has parasites, they use the restroom, do not wash their hands afterwards, then they sit down and use the salt shaker on the restaurant’s table – they have just deposited microscopic eggs onto this object.
+Since most infections come from the anal-oral route think about this – someone has parasites, they use the restroom, then they sit down and use the salt shaker on the restaurant’s table – they have just deposited microscopic eggs onto this object.
 You are the next person to sit at this table and use the salt shaker – you then lick your finger or even put your hand to your face – you are now the new host to parasites.
-Parasite eggs can live under human fingernails for up to 2 months.
+Parasites can live under human fingernails for up to 2 months.
 Think of how many common objects you come into contact with on a daily basis.
 Even more common infections come from kissing, holding hands, sharing eating utensils and of course, sexual contact.

 Usually if one family member is a host to parasites, the entire family is infected.
 There are many parasite eggs that can live without a host for weeks – for example, microscopic pinworms eggs become airborne and can travel ANYWHERE and they can live for two days outside of a host.
 These microscopic eggs are inhaled where they then hatch inside your body.